-Fig. 5 illustrates the relationship between SQR final scores and estimated biomass yields for the investigated test sites, separately for grass like and woody bioenergy crops.
-A tendency of growing biomass yields with decreasing marginality (increasing SQR scores) is visible from the figure for grass like bioenergy crops, which are cultivated at two of the Ukrainian test sites.
+Figure 5 illustrates the relationship between SQR final scores and estimated biomass yields for the investigated test sites, and separately for grass-like and woody bioenergy crops.
+A trend of growing biomass yield with decreasing marginality (increasing SQR scores) is visible from the figure for grass-like bioenergy crops, which are cultivated at two of the Ukrainian test sites.
 The correlation, however, of woody bioenergy crops with final SQR scores as an indicator of site marginality turns out to be strong and statistically significant (Fig. 5).
-It can be preliminary concluded, therefore, that SQR scores are suitable to represent the productivity or vice versa the marginality of soils also with regard to yield potentials of bioenergy crops.
+It can be preliminarily concluded, therefore, that SQR scores are suitable to represent the productivity, or conversely the marginality, of soils with regard to yield potentials of bioenergy crops.
 Further, it becomes visible from this analysis that poor and also very poor sites with regard to soil conditions provide at least a certain potential for biomass production.
-The authors are aware of the necessity of an increased number of investigations for being able to derive transferable results and trends.
-The presented results are valid for perennial bioenergy crops, mainly for fast growing tree species.
+The authors are aware of the necessity of an increasing number of investigations to be able to derive transferable results and trends.
+The presented results are valid for perennial bioenergy crops, mainly for fast-growing tree species.
 Effects of soil quality on the performance of annual bioenergy crops have not been considered.
-In addition, further research might be needed to analyse relations between soil quality and characteristics of biomass with regard to its later use in power plants or bio refineries.
+In addition, further research might be needed to analyse relations between soil quality and characteristics of biomass with regard to its later use in power plants or bio-refineries.